lapisusp/lapisusp.github.io/files/ac-protocol.md

 ---
-layout: default
+layout: sole
 language: en
-title: Nome do projeto?
+title: Adapting software with Affective Computing: a systematic review
 subtitle: Protocol
+redirect_from: "/files/ac-protocol.html"
 ---

 **Objective:** Identify the state of art of adapting applications using Affective Computing (AC).

 **Research questions:**